-There are not anticipated to be any significant cumulative effects from air quality, noise and vibration, flood risk and water environment, and contaminated land and waste with the proposed overhead line works nor other developments due to implementation of standard good practice construction methods identified in Section 5.7.2.
+There are not anticipated to be any significant cumulative effects from air quality, noise and vibration, flood risk and water environment, and contaminated land and waste with the proposed substation extension nor other developments (as outlined in Section 5.1.1) due to implementation of standard good practice construction methods identified in Section 5.7.2.
 Consideration of construction programmes for other developments to minimise construction duration overlaps will also mitigate any potential adverse effects.
-No significant cumulative effects with the proposed overhead line works or other developments during operation are anticipated.
-This is due to the proposals to control and manage risk to these environmental considerations which will be required (and/or are proposed) as part of the other developments' applications and consents.
+No significant cumulative effects with the proposed substation extension nor other developments during operation are anticipated from these environmental considerations.